nodebeats/nodebeats/README.md

 ## Note

-We have upgraded the entire client codebase from Angular v2.0.0-rc.4 to latest Angular 2.0.1  release in this version.
-In the next release, we will add some more features like Role based authorization.
+We have added a Role based authorization feature and updated all the npm packages to their latest versions  in this release in this version.
+In the next release, we will add some more features and implementation of Javascript Best Practices in all of the code.

 ## License